All Episodes

 He was the brainchild of the attack on our contractor.

-He's been the brainchild of attack on Americans for over 20 years, and more was coming our way, and I am a thousand percent convinced that the intelligence here was far better than it was where bin Laden was at.
+And I am 1,000% convinced that the intelligence here was far better than it was where bin Laden was at.

-What did you think of David Petraeus' comments when he thought this is bigger than bin Laden and Baghdadi, and he explained why.
+What did you think of David Petraeus' comments when he thought this is bigger than bin Laden and Baghdadi, and he explained why?

-Now, but and and I need to point this out.
+And I need to point this out.

 I think you said on TV last night that you had been to Iraq and Afghanistan 57 times.